 FOR IMMEDIATE RELEASE

-HOUSTON, Texas, Aug.
+AUSTIN, Texas, Aug.
 17, 2022 – More than 40,000 Texas elementary and middle school students engaged in the Vetted Texas Tutor Corps (VTTC), a nationally recognized tutoring model endorsed by the Center for Education Policy Research at Harvard University, have accelerated their math learning.
 Fueling the VTTC high-dosage, math tutoring is Zearn, a nonprofit educational organization that developed the top-rated math learning platform.
 Zearn is provided at no or reduced costs, through the conclusion of the 2022-2023 academic year, to districts engaged in the VTTC.

 “As the first in the nation to make a monumental investment in high-impact, low-ratio tutoring, the Texas Education Agency has directly invested in teachers who have tirelessly supported students throughout the pandemic,” said Shalinee Sharma, CEO and co-founder of Zearn.